dangazineu/tako/docs/designs/exec-workflow-engine.md

 **✅ Template Performance (Section 3)**: Caching strategy addresses performance concerns

 ### 11.3.
 Minor Implementation Details Needing Clarification

-**❓ Container Capability Management**
-- Line 192: "All Linux capabilities will be dropped, and only the necessary capabilities will be added back"
-- Which capabilities are considered "necessary" for typical workflows?
-- How are additional capabilities requested when needed?
-- **Suggestion**: Provide a default capability set and extension mechanism

 **❓ Large Repository Performance**
 - Line 113-114: Topological sort on "all repositories defined in dependents sections"